joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

 The dataset was made up of three different tables (Orders, Customers, and Products).
 Duplicated values were removed from each table using their respective primary keys: OrderID, CustomerID, and ProductID, respectively.

-Action: Use remove Duplicates from the Data Section in Excel.
+Action: Use "Remove Duplicates" from the Data Tab in Excel.

 ![image](https://github.com/joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/blob/main/Images/remove%20duplicates.JPG?raw=true)